top of page

 Evaluating the non-lethal effects of wolves on cattle herds in the Swiss Jura mountains.

-Hadrien Raggenbas
+Hadrien Raggenbass

 Anticipating wolf comeback to Western France.